Irvine Police Department: Vehicles

 Even after breaking away from Costa Mesa, the Irvine Police marked units continued to carry the distinct "all white" paint schemes for their cars, with a set of a green and a blue "racing stripes" running the length of the car on the driver's side, from front to back.
 Until January 2019, Irvine units were white and had a distinct blue stripe running the length of the car with a city seal at the front and the words "Irvine Police" printed on it.
 The department switched to the traditional "black and white" units.
 The new graphics contained the city logo at the front, a thin blue line stretching across the doors, and the words "City of Irvine" above the blue line and "POLICE" below it.
 The non sworn employee vehicles remained white but received the new graphics.

+In October 2024, the Irvine Police Department announced that it had become the first police department in the United States to add a Tesla Cybertruck to its vehicle fleet, which the department purchased for $150,000 to be used primarily for school programs including its anti-drug D.A.R.E. program, with Irvine being one of only two cities in California to participate in the program as of 2024.